mvolkmann/blog/src/prolog.md

 the first argument represents a parent and the second argument represents a child.
 Some might also use the functor name `parent_of` or simply `parent`.

+Good functor names are general and describe relationships without implying a direction.
+Bad function names do neither.
+For example, functor names containing words like "count", "drop", or "find" imply that the clause is meant to be used in a specific direction.

 The `is` operator evaluates its right-hand side as an arithmetic expression and assign the result to its left-hand side.